enjaku4/rabarber/README.md

 user.assign_roles(:admin, context: Project)
 ```

-And then it can also be verified:
+And check it the same way:

 ```rb
 user.has_role?(:admin, context: Project)